davidmojica/davidmojica/README.md

 # David Mojica - ACC Sophomore
 - Majoring in Computer Science
 - Striving to be a better Software Engineer
-- I want to learn about Tech and Agriculture fusion
+- I want to learn more about Tech and Agriculture fusion
-- Any help on learning how to think through computer problems would be greatly appreciated
+- Any help on learning how to progress in the Computer Science field is greatly appreciated

 <!---